MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -TargetedDomainProtectionAction
-The TargetedDomainProtectionAction parameter specifies the action to take on detected domain impersonation messages for the domains specified by the TargetedDomainsToProtect parameter.
+The TargetedDomainProtectionAction parameter specifies the action to take on detected domain impersonation messages.
+You specify the protected domains in the TargetedDomainsToProtect parameter.
 Valid values are:

 - NoAction: This is the default value.